mio-mio/rag-crypto-tutor-notes/Appendix_Learning_Notes_on_Code.md

         })
     return results
 ```
-Steps :
+### Steps : ###
-- Embed the query with the same model as the corpus (e.g., all-MiniLM-L6-v2).*1
+1. Embed the query with the same model as the corpus (e.g., all-MiniLM-L6-v2).*1
-- Compute cosine similarity between the query vector and all stored embeddings.
+2. Compute cosine similarity between the query vector and all stored embeddings.
-- Select the top-k hits and return them along with chapter, page range, and similarity score.
+3. Select the top-k hits and return them along with chapter, page range, and similarity score.

+### Notes: ###
   *1 Corpus = the set of text chunks used for retrieval.